 1. The narrowest street frontage shall be the front yard in agricultural and residential land use districts,

 2. The widest street frontage shall be the front yard in all other land use districts.
-(Ord.
-763, 1996; Ord.
-176, 1968)
+Moved to 1.14

 “Yard, rear”: An area extending across the full width of the lot between the rear lot line and the nearest line of the building.
 On corner lots, the rear yard area extends from the interior side lot line to nearest line of the building facing the street.
 Rear yard depth shall be measured at right angles to the rear line of the lot.
-(Ord.
-763, 1996; Ord.
-167, 1968)
+Moved to 1.14

 “Yard, side”: A yard lying between the side lot line and the building and extending from the front yard to the rear yard.
 In the absence of a rear yard, the side yard shall extend to the rear lot line.
 Side yard width shall be measured at right angles to the side lot lines.
-(Ord.
-763, 1996; Ord.
-167, 1968)
+Moved to 1.14

 “Yard, side of street (corner lots only)”: An area extending from the lot line abutting the secondary street or future street to the closest projecting front line of the building.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Zoning district”: A portion of the county within which certain uses of land and structures are defined, and regulations are specified.
-(Ord.
-763, 1996)
+Moved to 1.14